-- 9.5 The Head of Finance shall propose the Capital Programme for the next five years as part of the main Budget and Council Tax setting report to the Executive. - 9.6 Within the Capital Programme are some rolling programme items that are included each year.
+- The revenue implications - proposed funding for the scheme, both revenue and capital - VAT implications - Analysis of risks and mitigations. - 9.3 If prior to a business case being submitted to Executive, funding for feasibility works is required, this should seek to be accommodated out of existing revenue budgets, or specific funding agreed. - 9.4 The Executive should only agree to any scheme if it can be accommodated within the Council's available funding and the medium term financial strategy (including revenue implications) or Housing Revenue Account Business Plan, if they comply with: - (a) any guidance issued by the Head of Finance; and - (b) any guidance from the Executive in relation to overall resource levels, and they form part of an approved service plan and consistent with the Fit for the Future Programme. - 9.5 The Head of Finance shall propose the Capital Programme for the next five years as part of the main Budget and Council Tax setting report to the Executive in February of each year. - 9.6 Within the Capital Programme there are some rolling programme items which are included each year.
 These include Housing Improvements and Housing Grants.
 These will be included in the proposed Capital Programme each year, subject to there being sufficient funding.
-Once the Capital Programme has been agreed by Council, these schemes can be progressed after the relevant Head of Service has consulted with the relevant portfolio holder, the Head of Finance and the Finance Portfolio Holder on the annual programme for the use of that budget. - 9.7 Once a scheme and its associated funding has been agreed by Executive and Council, the Service Manager should progress the scheme, ensuring compliance with the Codes of Financial and Procurement Practice.
+Once the Capital Programme has been agreed by Council, these schemes can be progressed once the relevant Head of Service had agreed with the relevant portfolio holder, in consultation with the Head of Finance and the Finance Portfolio Holder, the annual programme for the use of that budget. - 9.7 Once a scheme and it associated funding has been agreed by the Executive and Council, the Service Manager should progress the scheme, ensuring compliance with the Codes of Financial and Procurement Practice.
 The relevant Head of Service may proceed to accept a tender if the tender is within the estimate of the cost approved by the Executive. - 9.8 In the event that the tender exceeds the cost approved by the Executive, the Head of Service concerned must consult the Head of Finance prior to a further report being submitted to the Executive. - 9.9 The responsibility for the management of the project will rest with the relevant Head of Service.
-They are responsible for the delivery of the objectives set for the project within the agreed budget and for the financial management of the capital project and all necessary reporting to the Executive.
-This will include periodic reporting on progress as may be required by the Executive as well as within the monthly budget monitoring process (Section 3.6). - 9.10 Along with progress being monitored as part of monitoring and review of budgets and final accounts, projects should be subject to an appropriate post-implementation review to confirm that the project objectives have been met.
+He/she will be responsible for the delivery of the objectives set for the project within the agreed budget and for the financial management of the capital project and all necessary reporting to the Executive.
+This will include periodic reporting on progress as may be required by the Executive as well as within the monthly budget monitoring process (Section 3.6).
+Consideration must be given to the introduction of a Project Team to oversee the project where there is substantial expenditure involved or it is politically sensitive. - 9.10 Along with progress being monitored as part of monitoring and review of budgets and final accounts, projects should be subject to an appropriate post implementation review to confirm whether the project objectives have been met.

-9.11 Supplementary Estimates and Virement (Capital)
+9.11 Supplementary Budgets and Virement (Capital)